se-edu/learningresources/contents/functionalProgramming/intro.md

 #### Recursion

-Pure functional languages does not have loop constructs that procedural languages does.
+Pure functional languages do not have loop constructs like imperative languages.
 This is because `Iteration` usually involves state mutation per iteration.
 Since functional programming avoids state changes, `Recursion` is a commonly used [technique](https://www.quora.com/Why-dont-pure-functional-programming-languages-provide-a-loop-construct) to replace `Iteration`.

 Hence, to be able to write functional languages effectively, it means being able to replace Iteration with Recursion.
 Here are some guides to help you on that: